RoboticAgents/teleop-mapping-navigation/writing/report.md

 # Report by Add Team Member Names

+Gary

 ## Step 1: Getting Started and `teleop`

-TODO: Describe the steps you took to turn on and get your robot set up, and the steps you took to successfully use `teleop` on the robot.
+Describe the steps you took to turn on and get your robot set up, and the steps you took to successfully use `teleop` on the robot.

+Step 1: Open the box for the robot and take out the dock.
+Place the dock on the floor in an open space and plug it into the nearest outlet.
+Step 2: Power on and connect everything to the wall.
+Step 3: Connect WIFI to router

+The first thing we did is to open the box and plug in the robot.

 ## Step 2: Implementation Details